greenmindPDX/sinatra-template/README.md

 ## Running with D0kker ##

-Building the containers: `docker-compose build`
+Building the containers: `docker-compose build .`

 Launching the containers: `docker-compose up`